ChrisKeyber/Collections/README.md

 C.

-WHen your input is over 100 characters, program might error
+When your input is over 100 characters, program might error

 -------------------------------------------------------------------------------------------------